spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 * Roll ID: Listed if the cluster was rolled after auto-update.
 Click the **Roll ID** link on the list entry to view roll attributes.
 * Run Statuses:
   * Completed (green): The control plane patch version was successfully updated.
-  * Partly completed (orange): The control plane was successfully updated but could not roll / could only partially complete the roll.
+  * Partly completed (orange): The control plane was successfully updated but could not create a roll, start a replacement for the roll, or only partly complete the roll.
   * Failed (red): The control plane patch version could not be updated.
 Review the logs tab for more details.
   * Stopped (black): The roll was stopped.